Was this article helpful?

 Note: For this tutorial, we have assumed that you are familiar with Contentstack and Android.
 If not, then please refer to the Contentstack docs for more details.

-To add an environment in Contentstack, go to your stack and click the “Settings” icon on the left navigation panel.
-Select Environments, and click on the + New Environment button.
-Provide a suitable name for your environment, say “staging”.
-Specify the base URL (e.g., “http://YourDomainName.com”), and select the language (e.g., English - United States).
-Then, click on Add.
+To add an environment in Contentstack, navigate to ‘Settings' -> 'Environment', and click on the '+ New Environment’ tab.
+Provide a suitable name for your environment, say ‘staging’.
+Specify the base URL (e.g., ‘http://YourDomainName.com’), and select the language (e.g., English - United States).
+Then, click on 'Save'.
 Read more about environments.

 A content type is like the structure or blueprint of a page or a section of your web or mobile property.
 Read more about Content Types.

 For this website, four basic content types are required: New Release, Most Watched, TV Shows, and Top Rated.
 For quick integration, we have already created these content types.
 You simply need to import them to your stack.
-(You can also create your own content types.
-Learn how to do this.
+Refer to our Create a Content Type documentation to learn how to create your own content types.

-To import these content types, first, save the zipped folder of the JSON files given below on your local machine.
+To import these content types, first save the zipped folder of the JSON files given below on your local machine.
 Extract the files from the folder.
 Then, go to your stack in Contentstack.
-Access the “Content Models” menu from the left panel.
-Click the “Import” button, and select the JSON file saved on your machine.
+The next screen prompts you to either create a new content type or import one into your stack.
+Click the ‘import’ link, and select the JSON file saved on your machine.

 Here’s a brief overview of the content types required for this project.